userdw/RaspberryPi_3_Starter_Kit/11_MATLAB_Support_Package/Basic_Commands/README.md

 clear rpi
 ```

-## Execute Shell Commands from MATLAB:
+## Executing Shell Command from MATLAB:
-Sometimes we need to execute shell commands in Raspberry Pi from MATLAB.
+Sometimes we need to execute shell command in Raspberry Pi from MATLAB.
 We can do so by running the command below.

 ```matlab
 system(rpi, 'ls')